nakednous/nakednous.github.io/source/projects/proscene/index.markdown

 * Interactive frames (including the camera) which may be manipulated by any HID.
 * Arcball, walkthrough and third person camera modes.
 * Default interactivity to your **Processing** scenes through the mouse (or touchscreen) and keyboard that simply does what you expect.
+* Visibility culling: Back-face and view-frustum culling.
 * Keyframes.
 * Animation framework.
 * Object picking.
 * Screen drawing, i.e., drawing of 2d primitives on top of another (2d or 3d) scene.
 * Off-screen rendering mode support.
-* Handy set of complete documented examples that illustrates the use of the package.
+* Handy set of complete documented [examples](https://github.com/remixlab/proscene/tree/master/examples) that illustrates the use of the package.
 * A complete [reference documentation](http://otrolado.info/prosceneApi/).
-* Active support and continuous discussions led by the [Processing community](http://forum.processing.org/search/proscene).
+* Active support and continuous discussions led by the [Processing community](http://forum.processing.org/two/search?Search=proscene).
-* Released as free software under the terms of the [GPL-v3](http://www.gnu.org/licenses/gpl.html).
+* Last but not least, released as free software under the terms of the [GPL-v3](http://www.gnu.org/licenses/gpl.html).

 # Origin of the name